 Prince is considered legendary because of his 21 Tony Awards, his mentorship under the great director George Abbott and because he produced or directed some of the groundbreaking and long-running musicals of the past 60 years: The Pajama Game, West Side Story, Fiddler on the Roof, She Loves Me, Cabaret, Company, Follies, A Little Night Music, Sweeney Todd, Kiss of the Spider Woman, Parade, The Phantom of the Opera and more.

 Here's how the project is characterized: "Celebrating the most influential and successful career in the American theatre of the past 60 years, Prince of Broadway will look at the circumstances and fortune, both good and bad, that led to Hal Prince creating some of the most enduring and beloved theater of all time, from 1954's The Pajama Game to The Phantom of the Opera, the longest-running show in Broadway history."

 The show will feature words and music from the musicals that have earned Prince a record number of Tonys.

-The design team includes scenic and projection designer Jerome Sirlin (Kiss of the Spider Woman), costume designer William Ivey Long (Catch Me If You Can, The Producers, Crazy for You), lighting designer Howell Binkley (Memphis, Jersey Boys) and sound designer Peter Hylenski (The Scottsboro Boys, Rock of Ages).
+Tony nominee David Thompson ( The Scottsboro Boys) is writing the book and Tony winner Jason Robert Brown ( The Last Five Years, Parade) is writing vocal and dance arrangements.
+Orchestrations will be by Don Sebesky ( Come Fly Away, Kiss Me Kate).
+Eric Stern ( Shrek the Musical, Parade) will serve as musical director.
+The design team includes scenic and projection designer Jerome Sirlin ( Kiss of the Spider Woman), costume designer William Ivey Long ( Catch Me If You Can, The Producers, Crazy for You), lighting designer Howell Binkley ( Memphis, Jersey Boys) and sound designer Peter Hylenski ( The Scottsboro Boys, Rock of Ages).